Because if you want to learn how to craft with resin, I’ve got better articles than this one to get you going. Here are a few of our most popular:

 Kinda cool, right?

 In nature, trees secret resin as a way to protect themselves from pests.
-But, we like it to do other things with it.
-Like protect our floors, countertops, or turn it into jewelry.
+But, we like to do other things with it.
+Such as protecting our floors, countertops, and special photographs.

 The most famous version in history is the ‘Amber Room.’
 Construction started in 1701, for Frederick, the first King of Prussia.
 In 1716, Frederick gifted the room to Peter the Great.
 It was shipped to Russia and installed there.
 When the Nazis invaded Russia during World War II, they disassembled the room and sent it to Germany.
 Only never to be seen again.